berkeJr/first-npm-package/README.md

 - Publishing is successfully: Publishing to https://registry.npmjs.org/ with tag latest and default access + check-for-name@1.0.0

+- If you continue to develop the project after first release which is version `1.0.0`, you just make your changes, and then go to `package.json`, change the version to something like `1.0.1`, and then publish it.
+That's all!!

 ### Conclusion

 - In this short tutorial, I tried to show how an NPM package can be created, tested and published easily.